-For over 130 years the Electoral Reform Society has been fighting for fairer votes and a better democracy.
+The Electoral Reform Society has been fighting for fair votes and a better democracy since 1884.

 I trust that Great Britain, the mother of Parliaments, may once more take the lead among the great nations of the world by securing for herself a House of Commons which shall really represent the nation.

-They were quickly joined by leading luminaries including C.P.
+First known as the Proportional Representation Society, this group quickly attracted leading luminaries of the Victorian age, including C.P.
 Scott, editor of the Manchester Guardian (now The Guardian), the Rev. Charles Dodgson (better known as Lewis Carroll), and Thomas Hare (the inventor of the Single Transferable Vote).

 We know that every year that passes with our steam age political system still in place is a missed opportunity for the people of Britain.
 Our vision is a representative democracy fit for the 21st century.

 Join our email list to get up to date analysis of the broken system sitting at the heart of the political system.